MatejMecka/Stellar-Quest-Python/README.md

 * Challenge 5: Create a custom asset and send it to your account

 In this challenge, your task is to create and send a custom asset to your account ************* (seen below).

+* Challenge 6: Create an offer to sell your custom asset for XLM

+In this challenge, your task is to create an offer to sell your custom asset for XLM.